 Keeping your website looking current is a necessity if you want to continue to attract visitors to your site and thus continuously improving your search rankings.
 Google wants to see that you are investing time in creating an informative and user-centered website.

-When choosing which features you want on your site keep in mind that every web design feature has the potential to affect your search rankings; Especially if your site does not work properly on a mobile device.
+When choosing which features you want on your site keep in mind that every web design feature has the potential to affect your search rankings; especially if your site does not work properly on a mobile device.

 A Mobile Responsive Website Has SEO Benefits

 Another benefit of the responsive design is that you’re presenting all of the same content found on the desktop site to your mobile users, but in a functional way.
+In addition, Google officially announced in July, 2024, it will stop indexing websites that are completely inaccessible on mobile devices.

 Gaining the Trust of Your Website Visitors